McFarland Mall: History

 The mall saw significant renovations in 1980 and again in 1993, with the addition of a 320-seat food court under an enormous atrium and a new anchor space, occupied by Goody's Family Clothing.
 Winn-Dixie moved away from the mall and book retailer Books-a-Million moved into the out-parcel.
 Drug Mart became Shoe Station, and a Crafts, Etc. (later Michaels) store opened between Drug Mart and Heilig-Meyers in 1993.
 Heilig-Meyers closed in 2001 and was replaced by Sticks 'N' Stuff.
 Gayfers was acquired by Dillard's in 1998.
-The theaters closed in 2005.
+The Fox 12 movie theater closed in 2004.

 The mall remained under the ownership of the McFarland family through 2009.
 In May 2009, it was announced that Tuscaloosa developer Stan Pate had purchased the mall from Ward McFarland, Inc. ending the McFarland family association with the facility.
 The new owners have declared that they will be looking at many options to make the facility more profitable, from future renovations to completely demolishing the structure and building anew.
 McFarland is the second oldest enclosed mall in the state of Alabama with only Bel Air Mall being constructed earlier.

 Following the closure of Dillard's in 2008 and Goody's the following year, the only remaining anchor was T.J.
 Maxx.
 The Dillard's wing was blocked off to the public in 2010.

 Redevelopment

 In December 2012, Stan Pate announced development plans to start sometime in 2013.
 Under these plans, most of the mall would have been demolished, including the former Dillard's building.
 Cheddar's Casual Café and Texas Roadhouse were also announced, and Books-A-Million was slated to move from an existing outparcel.
 Bed Bath & Beyond had also expressed interest in building a store on the property, which was to be renamed Encore Tuscaloosa.
 Cheddar's opened in April 2013; however, Books-a-Million closed their store in May 2013.

 On March 19, 2014, the demolition commenced on the Dillards anchor store.
 The T.J.
 Maxx wing remained open with 3 indoor tenants and 3 tenants accessible from the exterior.
 As of June 15, 2015, T.J.
 Maxx, Classy Threads, and IT'S Fashion remained inside, but IT's Fashion would move to University Mall later that year.
-Outside retailers that are currently open are Dollar Tree (housed in the old Piccadilly Cafeteria location), Harry's Barber Shop, and one other discount store.
 On March 1, 2016, T.J.
 Maxx left the mall and moved to McFarland Plaza in the former OfficeMax location.